 There are no universally standard squat rack dimensions, just like there is no standard size for human beings.
 However, rough estimates can be made about a range of squat rack measurements:

-These squat rack dimensions aren't final and do not involve any extra attachment, only serving as a starting point.
+These squat rack dimensions are not final and do not include attachments, only serving as a starting point.
 As already mentioned, height and width are the two most important measurements that help you decide on your squat rack.
+Depth becomes just as important once you factor in walkout space, bench setup, and safe re-racking.

-For example, the main RitFit squat racks fall within these ranges, so if your room can handle a 10×10 ft training zone with at least 8.5 ft of ceiling height, you’ll be able to use most of our racks comfortably for squats, bench, and pull-ups.
+For example, the main RitFit squat racks fall within these ranges, so if your room can handle a 10×10 ft training zone with at least 8.5 ft of ceiling height, you’ll be able to use most racks comfortably for squats, bench, and pull-ups.
+If your ceiling is closer to 8 ft, prioritize shorter racks or skip pull-ups inside the rack.

 Quick Reference – Common Squat Rack Sizes & Space Needed